• Skip to primary navigation

 Can I use marinated artichoke hearts that aren't grilled?

-Absolutely, any variety of marinated artichoke hearts is wonderful in this hot, creamy dip.
+Any variety of marinated artichoke hearts is wonderful in this hot, creamy dip.

-The flavor from marinated artichoke hearts is beyond compare and I think the grilled variety adds a level of distinctive flavor that blends especially well with the creamy ingredients.
+The flavor from marinated artichoke hearts is beyond compare and I think the grilled variety adds a distinctive flavor that blends especially well with the creamy ingredients.
 Marinated artichoke hearts on a cutting board.

 Substitutions